-Leah C. Aden is an Assistant Counsel in the Political Participation Group.
-She joined LDF's staff in February 2012 as a NAACP LDF Fried Frank Fellow in the Political Participation Group, which promotes the full, equal, and active participation of Black people in the democratic process through legal, legislative, public education, and other advocacy tools.
-At LDF, Leah represents Black people in a variety of actions involving voting discrimination, including challenges to discriminatory voting measures under the Voting Rights Act, the United States Constitution, and state laws.
+Leah C. Aden is an Assistant Counsel.
+She joined LDF's staff in February 2012 as a NAACP LDF Fried Frank Fellow and her work includes representing Black people in a variety of actions involving voting discrimination, including challenges to discriminatory voting measures under the Voting Rights Act, the United States Constitution, and state laws.

 Leah also represents Black voters in a Section 2 challenge to Fayette County, Georgia's at-large method of electing members to the County Board of Commissioners and Board of Education in Georgia State Conference of the NAACP, et al., v.
 Fayette County Board of Commissioners, et al .
-In that case, a federal judge recently found that Fayette County's at-large electoral scheme, in combination with racially polarized voting, has prevented Black voters from ever electing a candidate of their choice to either board, in violation of Section 2.
+In that case, a federal judge and appellate court found that the substantial weight of evidence demonstrated that Fayette County's at-large electoral scheme, in combination with racially polarized voting, has prevented Black voters from ever electing a candidate of their choice to either board, in violation of Section 2.
 Under that same provision of the Voting Rights Act and the U.S. Constitution, Leah represents voters in a challenge to the at-large method for electing members to Terrebonne Parish, Louisiana's 32nd Judicial District parish court in Terrebonne Parish Branch NAACP, et al. v.
 Jindal, et al. No Black candidate has ever been elected to the 32nd Judicial District Court after facing opposition from a white opponent because the at-large system of election, in combination with racial bloc voting, prevents Black voters in Terrebonne Parish from electing their preferred candidates of choice.
-In Beaufort, South Carolina , Leah is working with local leaders to urge the city council to switch from at-large voting to district voting, given that no Black candidate has been elected to that important local body in twenty years despite that Black people have lived continuously in the City for more than three centuries.
+In Beaufort, South Carolina , Leah has worked with local leaders to urge the city council to switch from at-large voting to district voting, given that no Black candidate has been elected to that important local body in more than twenty years despite that Black people have lived continuously in the City for more than three centuries.
 Leah also advocates for the abolition of prison-based gerrymandering , the practice of counting incarcerated people for redistricting purposes at their prison facility address rather than at their pre-incarceration home address.

 Prior to joining LDF, Leah was a litigation associate in the New York office of Fried, Frank, Harris, Shriver & Jacobson, LLP.
 At Fried Frank, Leah represented clients in a variety of complex civil litigation matters.
 She also previously served as a fellow at the Center for Civil Rights at the University of North Carolina School of Law, where she focused on public education issues, including school desegregation and education adequacy litigation.
 Leah served as a law clerk to the Honorable John T. Nixon of the United States District Court for the Middle District of Tennessee.
 Leah received her J.D. from Howard University School of Law and B.A. in History and African-American Studies from Columbia University.